 Our Analysis and Test Results

 The new version of the Gregory Deva is similar to the old version we tested, in that this pack has it all.
-Tons of padding, pivoting hip belt design, and loads of space and storage options provide everything you'll need in your next backpacking pack.
+With tons of padding, a pivoting hip belt design, and loads of space and storage options this pack has everything you'll need on your next backpacking trip.